 - a.
 The permittee shall submit on an annual basis, certification of compliance with all terms and conditions contained in this permit, including emission limitations, standards, or work practices.
-The certification of compliance shall be made consistent with General Condition III.4 above and shall include the following information at a minimum: - 1) The identification of each term or condition of the permit that is the basis of the certification; - 2) The compliance status; - 3) Whether any noncompliance was continuous or intermittent; - 4) The method(s) used for determining the compliance status of the source, currently and over the reporting period consistent with the provisions of this permit; and - 5) Such other facts as the Department may require to determine the compliance status of the source.
+The certification of compliance shall be made consistent with General Condition III.4 above and shall include the following information at a minimum: - 1) The identification of each term or condition of the permit that is the basis of the certification; - 2) The compliance status; - 3) Whether any noncompliance was continuous or intermittent; - 4) The method(s) used for determining the compliance status of the source, currently and over the reporting period consistent with the provisions of this permit; and - 5) Such other facts as the Department may require to determine the compliance status of the source. - b.
+Annual certification of compliance forms must be submitted to the Administrator as well as the

-b.
-All certification of compliance forms must be submitted to the Department as well as the Department by March 2 of each year for the time period beginning January 1 and ending December 31 of the previous year.
-The next report shall be due March 2, 2025, for the time period January 1, 2024, through December 31, 2024.
+Department by March 2 of each year for the time period beginning January 1 and ending December 31 of the previous year.
+The next report shall be due March 2, 2026 for the time period beginning on the issuance date of this permit through December 31, 2025.
 Compliance certifications should be submitted online through the ACHD Air Quality Regulated Entities Portal (REP).
-If REP is not available, written notice should be sent to the Department at aqreports@alleghenycounty.us.
+If REP is not available, written notice should be sent to the Department at agreeports@alleghenycounty.us.